 As a shade of things to come, Loretta Young calls her priest every five minutes (as she would in real life) but--unlike in her later films--I don't find her piety a detriment to my enjoyment since it fits the set and setting (uber-Catholic rural South America).
 And as a radiant 17 year-old she can still make a movie worth watching just by wearing long sparkly black gloves with a sparkly black evening gown and gazing down at a sparkly fountain.
 Her eyes are so big and wet here they seem sketched by some specialist in limpid pools.

 1930 - ****

-The circus club scene includes a sexy leopard woman dancer but the actual circus element is flatly filmed.
-But like many good pre-codes the separate parts are generally unique and splendid and invaluable as peaks into a time of transition, where 'old folks at home' style bumpkins waged war against the emerging freedom of youth, until someone finally got them drunk, too.
-Let that be a lesson to dope smokers: get ab anti-legalization representative high and turn them over to our side, one toke at a time!
+The circus club scene includes a sexy leopard woman dancer whom I swooned for, but the actual circus element is flatly filmed.
+Like many good pre-codes the separate parts are generally splendid and invaluable as a peak back into a time wherein 'old folks at home'-style bumpkins waged war against the emerging freedom of youth, until the youth finally figured oxut a back entrance way around them: get them drunk (either at a speak or via Dr. Silver's Golden Elixir) and give 'em a twirl.
+Let that be a lesson to dope smokers: get the naysayers high, one toke at a time --legalization will come

 Post a Comment